temmyscope/food/README.md

 ### Conventions

   - All endpoints should return a JSON encoded data that at the least contain the accurate HTTP Response code and status (boolean)
+  - Multi-name tables/schema/models are chosen based on a `logical derivative` sense rather than `alphatical order`, as this is more convenient (in my opinion) for the sake of maintenance

 ### Important Notes